OpenSpace/openspace.github.io/docs/developers/compiling/general.md

   - [FreeBSD](freebsd)

 # 0. Hardware requirements
-  - OpenGL 3.3: Most new graphics cards have this capability, but sometimes you need to update your drivers.
-Many older machines also have this capability, so this is not a hard requirement to fulfill
+  - Dedicated graphics card that supports OpenGL 3.3 or higher.
+Most new graphics cards have this capability, but sometimes you need to update your drivers.
+Nvidia graphics cards work best, but AMD cards will work (but currently have some known issues).
   - A mouse makes navigation easier than using a trackpad, since you need both left and right mouse buttons
   - Enough disk space (all numbers approximate):
     - 1 GB of disk space to clone the GitHub repository